freerange/site/soups/wiki/how-to-submit-annual-return.snip.markdown

 Here's what you need to do:

 * Visit the Companies House WebFiling application - https://ewf.companieshouse.gov.uk
 * The first sign in screen will ask for an email address and password.
-These details are in the Keychain under “Companies House WebFiling Primary”.
+These details are in the 1Password vault under “Companies House WebFiling Primary”.
 * The second sign in screen will ask for a company number and authentication code.
-These details are in the Keychain under “Companies House WebFiling Secondary”.
+These details are in the 1Password vault under “Companies House WebFiling Secondary”.
 * Follow the link to “File annual return”.
 * Keep the expected Annual Return Date (13th Jan 2013 for the Jan 2013 return).
 * Answer “no” to the question, “Were any of the company's shares admitted to trading on a market at any time during this return period?”